epfl-sti/cluster.coreos.restricted-sshd/README.md

 `cluster.coreos.restricted-sshd` is *not* a general-purpose SSH server.
 It doesn't forward agents.
-It may in the future obey the -D flag (SOCKS) to provide proxy-as-a-service to tenants, but again, it will do so in a controlled manner (e.g. it will only be possible to run the SOCKS server from a Docker container that the tenant has access to through `fleetctl ssh`).
+It may in the future obey the -D flag (SOCKS) to provide proxy-as-a-service to tenants, but again, it will only do so in a way that doesn't break the access control policy (e.g. it will only be possible to run the SOCKS server from a Docker container that the tenant has access to through `fleetctl ssh`).